-Australian Institute of Health and Welfare (2020) Asthma, AIHW, Australian Government, accessed 06 July 2022.
+Australian Institute of Health and Welfare (2020) Chronic obstructive pulmonary disease (COPD), AIHW, Australian Government, accessed 01 December 2022.

 Australian Institute of Health and Welfare.
 (2020).
-Asthma.
-Retrieved from https://www.aihw.gov.au/reports/chronic-respiratory-conditions/asthma
+Chronic obstructive pulmonary disease (COPD).
+Retrieved from https://www.aihw.gov.au/reports/chronic-respiratory-conditions/copd

-Asthma.
-Australian Institute of Health and Welfare, 25 August 2020, https://www.aihw.gov.au/reports/chronic-respiratory-conditions/asthma
+Chronic obstructive pulmonary disease (COPD).
+Australian Institute of Health and Welfare, 25 August 2020, https://www.aihw.gov.au/reports/chronic-respiratory-conditions/copd

 Australian Institute of Health and Welfare.
-Asthma [Internet].
-Canberra: Australian Institute of Health and Welfare, 2020 [cited 2022 Jul.
-6].
-Available from: https://www.aihw.gov.au/reports/chronic-respiratory-conditions/asthma
+Chronic obstructive pulmonary disease (COPD) [Internet].
+Canberra: Australian Institute of Health and Welfare, 2020 [cited 2022 Dec.
+1].
+Available from: https://www.aihw.gov.au/reports/chronic-respiratory-conditions/copd

 Get citations as an Endnote file: